 Special Needs Trusts for families who have disabled children must be quoted separately.

+What is the cost to create a will?
+Let us help.
 For more information the cost to create a will package or to speak with an estate planning attorney, please feel free to contact an experienced attorney.
 An experienced attorney may help you (and your spouse) understand the benefits and details of these documents in a way that will effectuate your goals and objectives for planning your estate and providing for your loved ones.